What is Integrilin and how is it used?

 Other Adverse Reactions

-The following adverse reactions have been reported in postmarketing experience, primarily with INTEGRILIN in combination with heparin and aspirin: cerebral, GI, and pulmonary hemorrhage.
+The following adverse reactions have been reported in post-approval use of INTEGRILIN in combination with heparin and aspirin.
+Because the reactions below are reported voluntarily from a population of uncertain size, it is generally not possible to reliably estimate their frequency or establish a causal relationship to drug exposure: cerebral, GI, and pulmonary hemorrhage.
 Fatal bleeding reactions have been reported.
-Acute profound thrombocytopenia, as well as immune-mediated thrombocytopenia, has been reported.
+Acute profound thrombocytopenia, as well as immune-mediated thrombocytopenia, have been reported [see ADVERSE REACTIONS].

 Coadministration of antiplatelet agents, thrombolytics, heparin, aspirin, and chronic NSAID use increases the risk of bleeding.
 Concomitant treatment with other inhibitors of platelet receptor GP IIb/IIIa should be avoided.